CmlLib/CmlLib.Core-wiki/en/auth.microsoft/cmllib.core.auth.microsoft/jeloginhandler.md

 // ...
 ```

 Set Microsoft OAuth mode.
 Instead of `oauth => oauth.Interactive()`, there are many options you can replace with.
-See [oauth.md](../xboxauthnet.game/oauth.md "mention").
+See [OAuth](../xboxauthnet.game/oauth.md).

 `AddMicrosoftOAuthForJE` and `AddForceMicrosoftOAuthForJE` methods add default `MicrosoftOAuthClientInfo` which Mojang Minecraft launcher uses so that you don't need to pass it everytime you use.

 Note that the default Microsoft OAuth is only available on Windows platform.
-For another platform (Linux, macOS) you need [xboxauthnet.game.msal](../xboxauthnet.game.msal/ "mention").
+For another platform (Linux, macOS) you need [xboxauthnet.game.msal](../xboxauthnet.game.msal/README.md).

 ```csharp
 // example for XboxAuthNet.Game.Msal